johansenja/doublehelix/README.md

   dh-gen input/file.rb output/file.rb
 ```

-and then run the generate output like so
+and then run the generated output like so

 ```bash
   dh output/file.rb